• Skip to primary navigation

 Pro Tips

 1. An easy recipe to cut in half.
-Use a 6 X 9, 8 X 8, or 9 inch round pan.
-If half, you can still use a whole egg or just the white.
+Use a 6 X 9, 8 X 8, or 9-inch round pan.
+If half, you can still use a whole egg.

 2. If this is a "new to you" recipe.
 Please do a trial cooking to be sure it is for you before any holiday or company meal.

-3. While mixing by hand is possible, the stand mixer earns it's kept in a recipe like this.
+3. While mixing by hand is possible, the stand mixer earns its place in a recipe like this.
 If you must do this by hand, knead for at least 5 minutes.

-4. "Proof" the yeast to be sure the yeast is good and distribute it through the dough better.
+4. "Proof" the yeast to ensure it is good and distribute it through the dough better.

-6. Good at room temperature for a few days but there is no preservative so they will mold fast.
+6. They are good at room temperature for a few days, but because they do not contain a preservative, they will mold quickly.

 7. Good in the freezer for 2-3 months.